VHall1/pd-hud/README.md

 ## Update

-This resource relies on native texts and shapes drawings, which turns out to be resource heavy.
+This resource relies on native text and shape drawings, which, turns out to be resource heavy.
 Use it at own discretion!

 ## Screenshots